chunglim/foolmath/PAGE-2.md

 ### **Magic squares**

 Some or most mathematicians know that we can fill numbers in any odd-sized square matrices, and summations of each row, each column and each diagonal line are all equal.
-The numbers to fill are natural numbers starting from `1` and no overlap.
 This is caused by balancing numbers in the matrix.
-This doesn't work with even-sized square matrices, because there is no middle element having the same number of elements at its left and its right.
+The numbers to fill are natural numbers starting from `1` and carry on with the next natural number and no overlap.
+This doesn't work with even-sized square matrices.
+Because there is no middle element having the same number of elements at its left side and its right side in even-sized square matrices.

 There is a rule explaining how to fill the matrix. (valid rule)